Westar soon to have public meetings to replace large power poles

-After being built, and met with resistance, the Westar energy poles installed last year in a Wichita neighborhood will soon be smaller, according to company representatives.
+WICHITA, Kan.
+(KSNW) – After being built and met with resistance, the Westar energy poles installed last year in a Wichita neighborhood will soon be smaller, according to company representatives.

 “They are trying to fix it and right their wrong,” says Wichitan Kevin Lowe.
 “What else can you do?”